theFreeman96/inni-di-lode/README.md

 ## Currently working on...

+- Editor (add new songs, categories and authors)
+- Including new categories in search results
+- Fixing categories, authors and favorites PageViews

+## Coming soon

 - Play audio for each song.

-## Coming soon

 - Hide/show chords.

 ## OS Compatibility